DirtyHairy/async-mutex/README.md

 resource.

-While Javascript is strictly single-threaded, the asynchronous nature of its programming model allows for race conditions that require similar synchronization primitives.
+While Javascript is strictly single-threaded, the asynchronous nature of its execution model allows for race conditions that require similar synchronization primitives.
 Consider for example a library communicating with a web worker that needs to exchange several subsequent messages with the worker in order to achieve a task.
 As these messages are exchanged in an asynchronous manner, it is perfectly